mcrl/korean_benchmarks/README.md

 # Korean Benchmarks

 ## Summary
-**Snu-Benchmarks** is a collection of Korean benchmark datasets designed to evaluate language models in a wide range of tasks.
+**SNU Thunder Korean Benchmarks** is a collection of Korean benchmark datasets designed to evaluate language models in a wide range of tasks.
 It includes datasets that are either translated or newly constructed to align with Korean language and cultural context.

 All datasets underwent a four-step construction process to ensure high linguistic and logical quality: